srleecode/blog/posts/component-commands.md

     throw new Error(`Cannot find ${property} in subject`);
 });

+/**
+* Custom command to return the result of a component command function
+* It's usage is similar to the 'invoke' command, but allows the usage of cypress commands in the component command function */
 Cypress.Commands.add('map', { prevSubject: true}, (subject, method, ...args) => {
     Cypress.log({
         displayName: 'map',